Milton Katselas: Personal life

-Katselas was a long-time Scientologist, having been introduced to the religion in 1965, and had attained the Scientology state of Operating Thetan.
-While his relationship with the Church of Scientology broke down in his later years, he remained dedicated to L. Ron Hubbard to his death.
+Katselas was a long-time Scientologist, having been introduced to the cult in 1965, and had attained the Scientology state of Operating Thetan.
+While his relationship with Church of Scientology management broke down in his later years, he remained dedicated to Scientology and L. Ron Hubbard to his death.

 Katselas died of heart failure on October 24, 2008, aged 74, at the Los Angeles hospital Cedars-Sinai Medical Center.

 Katselas was portrayed by actor James Franco in the Sal Mineo biopic Sal, which Franco also directed.